Politics

 Share

-Vice President Kashim Shettima has underscored the importance of a strong, collaborative relationship between the government and the media in driving Nigeria’s .
-He described media leaders as the “crème de la crème” and the nation’s conscience, emphasizing the need for a balanced partnership to support unity and progress.
+Vice President Kashim Shettima has underscored the importance of a strong, collaborative relationship between the government and the media in driving Nigeria’s national development.
+He described media leaders as the “crème de la crème” and the nation’s conscience, emphasizing the need for a balanced partnership to support unity and economic progress.

-During a courtesy visit from the of the Nigerian Guild of Editors (NGE), by President Anaba, at the Presidential in Abuja, VP Shettima assured that the government is committed to supporting the sustainability of Nigeria’s media sector, often called the fourth estate of the realm.
-“What binds us together supersedes whatever divides us,” Shettima remarked, stressing that Nigeria has entered a period where governance must take precedence over interests.
+During a courtesy visit from the leadership of the Nigerian Guild of Editors (NGE), led by President Eze Anaba, at the Presidential Villa in Abuja, VP Shettima assured that the government is committed to supporting the sustainability of Nigeria’s media sector, often called the fourth estate of the realm.
+“What binds us together supersedes whatever divides us,” Shettima remarked, stressing that Nigeria has entered a period where governance must take precedence over political interests.

 Responding, NGE President Eze Anaba praised Shettima for his transparency in addressing economic policies, particularly in his role as Chairman of the National Economic Council (NEC).
-“You have prolific in talking about the of the economy in your responsibility as the Chairman of the National Economic Council,” Anaba remarked, affirming the media’s to both and with the government.
+“You have been prolific in talking about the state of the economy in your responsibility as the Chairman of the National Economic Council,” Anaba remarked, affirming the media’s commitment to both independence and collaboration with the government.

-Anaba also that the 20th All Nigeria Editors Conference (ANEC) will take place from 7 to 9 in Yenagoa, Bayelsa State.
-He the media’s readiness to work alongside the government, while maintaining the essential independence to continue role as the nation’s conscience.
+Anaba also announced that the 20th All Nigeria Editors Conference (ANEC) will take place from November 7 to 9 in Yenagoa, Bayelsa State.
+He emphasized the media’s readiness to work alongside the government, while maintaining the essential independence needed to continue its role as the nation’s conscience.

 This call for a strong government-media alliance reflects a vision of shared responsibility, with both parties working toward the common goal of national progress.
 VP Shettima’s pledge of support for the media aligns with the broader need for transparency, accountability, and unity in navigating Nigeria’s developmental challenges.